flywheel-apps/ROI2nix/README.md

 ## Usage Notes

 The gear will process the ROIs from a source image into a NIfTI file.
 If no ROIs are present, the gear will notify and exit without producing any output.
+Current maximum number of distinct ROI labels is 63.

 Default output is all single ROIs as binary masks and a comma-separated-value (csv) file with